MySQL

 Note

-The MySQL decimal data type supports a precision of up to 65, while Flink's DECIMAL type is limited to a precision of 38.
-If you define a decimal column with a precision greater than 38, map it to a string to prevent precision loss.
+In MySQL, the decimal data type has a precision of up to 65, but in Flink, the precision is limited to 38.
+Therefore, if you define a decimal column with a precision greater than 38, you should map it to a string to avoid loss of precision.

 TINYTEXT